 Tufts Health Plan has a longstanding commitment to addressing economic inequality by choosing diverse vendors and suppliers.

-Since the inception of our Supplier Inclusion Program, we have spent more than $80 million with LGBTQ+-, women-, disabled-, veteran- or minority-owned businesses.
-This includes our involvement in programs like Pacesetters, a minority business enterprise program of the Greater Boston Chamber of Commerce.
+Since the inception of our Supplier Inclusion Program in 2015, we have spent more than $80 million with LGBTQ+-, women-, disabled-, veteran- or minority-owned businesses.
+This includes our involvement in programs such as Pacesetters, a minority business enterprise program of the Greater Boston Chamber of Commerce.
 Tufts Health Plan was the first organization in Pacesetters to execute a contract with a participating vendor, DRB Facility Services, a Black-owned business, for our janitorial services.

-We encourage suppliers to register for our inclusion program.
+We encourage diverse suppliers to register for our inclusion program.